We fully agree with you: The names of paper are weird... unless you know the lingo.....

 These are premium uncoated papers that are available in amazing colors and finishes.
 Some text papers are lighter, while Cover papers are thick and nice for covers, brochures, and business cards.

-Basis weights that are equivalent
+Basis weights that are equivalent and how they compare to the International Metric System

 Because paper mills produce with different technologies, similar end-use paper could have come from parent-sheets with different sizes.
 Here is a list of equivalent grades, produced in different mills.
 The column on the right side, identified as METRIC is the favorite in countries that have adopted the International system.
 That system provides the weigh of a certain size expressed in grams, regardless of the method of production.